Aqua Tower Chicago: The Liquid Sculpture Defying Wind Loads

 Jeanne Gang's Vision: Interface Architecture

 For Jeanne Gang, the Aqua Tower is an “inhabited sculpture,” a concept that resonates with the architectural vision of Constantin Brâncuși himself.
-The curves function as a brise-soleil, but also as a social invitation: they compel the inhabitant to look out and engage with the city.
-This is relational architecture where technology—from BIM modeling to 24 ultra-high-speed elevators—is strictly at the service of the human experience and urban biodiversity.
+The curves function as a brise-soleil, but also as a social invitation: they compel the inhabitant to step out and engage with the city.
+It is a relational architecture where technology—ranging from BIM modeling to the 24 high-speed elevators—is placed strictly at the service of the human experience and urban biodiversity.

-True avant-garde is not in what the building shows, but in what the building facilitates.
+The true avant-garde is not in what the building displays, but in what the building facilitates.

 — Jeanne Gang